 The following is an example of a file's path, including its parent directories, in Microsoft Windows.

 In the following example path in a Linux operating system, public_html is a subdirectory of computerhope, which is a subdirectory of c, etc. The special root folder / is the only directory that is not a subdirectory, because it has no parent directory.

-Like a subdirectory, a subfolder is any folder that is a parent of another folder.
-In the example below, the Windows folder is a subfolder of the Fonts and System32 folders.
+Like a subdirectory, a subfolder is any folder that is a child of another folder.
+In the example below, Fonts and System32 are subfolders of the Windows folder.